Liuzycn/RAG-PEM/README.md

 ## Codes 🛠️

+Before you run the code please register a deepseek or other model's api key and place it in the utils.py file.

 ### 1_data_acquire.py
 Using Web Crawler to crawl the data down and store them into a data1.jsonl file